cognitospirit/ExplainPres/README.md

 2.  **Explanation & Translation:** The text extracted in the first step is then fed back into the *same* Phi-3.5 model with a new set of instructions.
 This time, it's asked to act as a helpful medical assistant, explain each medicine in layman's terms, and translate the entire explanation into your chosen language (English or Hindi).

-Because everything runs locally, your medical information stays completely private.
+Because everything runs locally, your medical information stays completely private.Gemini Pro 2.5 was used for assistance in coding and writing.

 ---